 Just the thought of losing $50,000+ within a few months is enough to keep you waiting for a very long time before making an investment decision.
 But is waiting really the solution?
 You’re just postponing the inevitable: invest the money.
 Since it was my decision to quit the corporate world, I knew this money was coming.
 Here’s what I did before I received the money.

-Investing a large sum isn’t easy: 3 Things to do before
+3 Things to do before invest a large amount

 Join 22K+ Serious Investors